wacncontent/CustomizeTool/output/articles/resource-manager-supported-services.md

 ## Next steps

 - To learn about creating Resource Manager templates, see [Authoring Azure Resource Manager templates](/documentation/articles/resource-group-authoring-templates).
-- To learn about deploying resources, see [Deploy an application with Azure Resource Manager template](./azure-portal/resource-group-template-deploy.md).
+- To learn about deploying resources, see [Deploy an application with Azure Resource Manager <!-- deleted by customization template](/documentation/articles/resource-group-template-deploy) --><!-- keep by customization: begin --> template](./azure-portal/resource-group-template-deploy.md) <!-- keep by customization: end -->.